Parvatasana

 Steps for Parvatasana (Mountain Pose):

-• Begin in Tadasana (Mountain Pose), standing with feet together.
+• Start in Tadasana (Mountain Pose), standing with your feet together.

-• Exhale and step your left foot back, aligning it beside the right foot.
+• Breathe out, and step your left foot back next to the right foot.

-• Simultaneously, raise your buttocks and lower your head between the arms, forming a triangular shape with the back and legs.
+• At the same time, lift your butt and lower your head so it comes between the arms, creating a triangle between your back and legs.

 Breathing Awareness: